-In accordance with the Personal Data Protection Act (“Official Gazette of the Republic of Serbia”, No 87/2018), data subjects may file a complaint with the Commissioner for Information of Public Importance and Data Protection if they believe their personal data was processed contrary to the Act.
-The Commissioner is entitled, as the authority responsible for supervising enforcement of the Act, amongst others, to notify the data controller or processor about potential breaches of the Act, to request from and obtain, from the data controller and the processor, access to all personal data and to all information necessary for the exercise of its powers, to request and obtain access to any premises of the data controller and the processor, including any data processing equipment and means.
+In accordance with the Personal Data Protection Act (“Official Gazette of the Republic of Serbia”, no. 87/2018), a data subject is entitled to file a complaint to the Commissioner for Information of Public Importance and Data Protection in case they believe that the processing of their personal data was executed contrary to said Act.
+The Commissioner is entitled, as an authority responsible for supervising the implementation of the Act, amongst other, to inform the data controller or the processor on potential breaches of the Act, to request and be granted access from the data controller and processor to all personal data, as well as to information required for the exertion of its authorities, request and be granted access to all premises of the data controller and the processor, including all access to all assets and equipment.

-The Electronic Communications Act (“Official Gazette of the Republic of Serbia”, Nos 44/2010, 60/2013, 62/2014 and 95/2018) requires entities which carry on or are authorized to carry on electronic communications activities to notify the Regulatory Agency for Electronic Communications and Postal Services (RATEL), which is the competent state authority, of any security or integrity breach of public communication networks and services, that has a significant impact on their operations and in particular breaches of the protection of personal data or privacy of the respective networks, users or subscribers.
+The Electronic Communications Act (“Official Gazette of the Republic of Serbia”, nos.
+44/2010, 60/2013, 62/2014 and 95/2018) imposes a duty on entities which perform or are authorized to perform electronic communications’ activities to notify the Regulatory Agency for Electronic Communications and Postal Services (RATEL) which is the competent state authority, of any breach of security and integrity of public communication networks and services, that influences their work significantly and particularly for breaches that resulted in the violation of protection of personal data or privacy of the respective networks, users, or subscribers.

 2. What legislation, relating to both criminal offences and civil wrongs, covers such a breach?